microsoft/FluidFramework/build-tools/packages/code-coverage-tools/README.md

 ## Overview

 This package contains all the utilities required to run code coverage analysis on PRs.
 The tool uses the coverage reports generated in the PR build to run comparison against a baseline CI build for packages that have been updated on the PR.
-If the tool finds that the line coverage for a package has been impacted in the PR, it posts a comment on the PR showing the diff of the line coverage between baseline and PR.
-The tool also identifies if there are packages that have been updated in a PR but do not have associated coverage reports in PR or baseline build and calls that out in the PR comment.
+If the tool finds that the line or branch coverage for a package has been impacted in the PR, it posts a comment on the PR showing the diff of the line coverage between baseline and PR.

 ## Generating coverage reports

-Currently, the code coverage plugin only generates coverage reports for unit tests and uses that for analysis.
-You can generate these reports for your package locally by running `yarn test --to packageName --coverage`.
-Find more instructions [here](../../docs/developer-guide/testing/setup/AutomationCoverage.md).
+Currently, the code coverage plugin only generates coverage reports for tests and uses that for analysis.
+You can generate these reports for your package locally by running `npm run test:coverage` for the individual package or by running `npm run ci:test:mocha:coverage` from the root.

 ## Pieces of the code coverage analysis plugin